National interest assessment

 The starting point for the national interest assessment is that overseas investment is in New Zealand’s national interest.
 There is a high bar to taking mitigation action, particularly to prohibit a transaction.
 The Minister of Finance has broad discretion as to whether a transaction is contrary to the national interest.

-For the national interest assessment, we prepare advice for the Minister of Finance that sets out the positive impacts, risks, and risk mitigations for the transaction – including advice about the options, and trade-offs between those options.
+For the national interest assessment, we consider the positive impacts, risks, and risk mitigations for the transaction – including advice about the options, and trade-offs between those options.

 Assessment reports

-• The investment assessment report to the relevant consent ministers or delegated decision-maker.
-This determines the ‘core’ tests for that application pathway, for example, whether the investor and benefit tests for a sensitive land application have been met.
+• the investment assessment report is prepared for the relevant consent ministers or delegated decision-maker.
+This is prepared if the application must meet other ‘core’ tests for its application pathway, other than the national interest test.
+For example, whether the investor and benefit tests for a sensitive farm land application have been met

-• The national interest assessment report to the Minister of Finance.
-This separate report sets out the national interest assessment and is provided after it has been determined that the investment assessment has met the core tests.
+• the national interest assessment report is prepared for the relevant decision maker.
+This separate report sets out the national interest assessment and is provided after it has been determined that the investment assessment has met the core tests, if applicable.

-We don’t provide national interest assessments to investors for comment before they are sent to the Minister of Finance.
+We don’t provide national interest assessments to investors for comment before they are sent to the decision maker.
 This is due to the sensitivity of the considerations and information they contain.

-However, in most cases information that is prejudicial to an investor will be tested with the investor before we submit our assessment to the minister.
-Additionally, we may seek further information from the investor beyond that which is provided in the notification, to ensure that the minister is sufficiently well-informed.
+However, in most cases information that is prejudicial to an investor will be tested with the investor before we submit our assessment to the decision maker.
+Additionally, we may seek further information from the investor beyond that which is provided in the notification, to ensure that the decision maker is sufficiently well-informed.

 Cross-government consultation on national interest assessments